AMI IMAGES / SCIENCE PHOTO LIBRARY AMI IMAGES / SCIENCE PHOTO LIBRARY

 Cholera bacterium.
-Coloured transmission electron micrograph (TEM) of a Vibrio cholerae bacterium.
-This Gram-negative rod-shaped bacterium has a single polar flagellum (yellow), which it uses to propel itself through water.
-It is the cause of cholera, an infection of the small intestine that is transmitted to humans via contaminated food or water.
-V. cholerae produces a toxin that causes diarrhoea and severe dehydration, which may be fatal if left untreated.
-Magnification: x28,000 when printed at 10 centimetres tall.
+Transmission electron micrograph (SEM) of a Vibrio cholerae bacterium.
+This Gram-negative rod-shaped bacterium has a single polar flagellum (long, hair-like structures), which it uses to propel itself through water.
+V. cholerae is the cause of cholera, an infection of the small intestine that is transmitted to humans via contaminated food or water.
+The bacteria produces a toxin that causes diarrhoea and severe dehydration, which may be fatal if left untreated.

 Model release not required.
 Property release not available.